Woodstock, NY / Morean Center for Clay, St. Pete

 Click below for a downloadable CV, including exhibitions, affiliations, and publication history.

-Color functions as an active structural component rather than surface embellishment.
-Saturated contrasts and articulated joins clarify or complicate spatial readings, influencing how each piece is experienced in the round.
+Color operates as an integral structural element, reinforcing or complicating spatial relationships and shaping how each piece is experienced in the round.